riceissa/issarice.com/pages/cognito-mentoring.md

 - Although I did not get direct admission to the computer science department at the University of Washington (as alluded in the review), I still chose to switch my intended major from pure math to computer science.
+I expect this to somewhat of a difference in the long run (regarding financial stability, mostly).

-- The review only mentions the information I gained from Quora.
+- The review only mentions the information I gained from [Quora]().
 However, since the time when I wrote the review, I have become a contributor to Quora as well, writing [over 60 answers](https://www.quora.com/Issa-Rice/answers) and asking more than 2400 questions[^questions].
 If I hadn't been shown the utility of Quora by CM, these contributions would either not have happened, or would have happened at a later point in time.